Redland Museum

-The Redland Museum is the local history museum of South East Queensland's Redlands region, situated in the suburb of Cleveland.
+The Redlands Coast Museum (formerly Redland Museum) is the local history museum of South East Queensland's Redlands region, situated in the suburb of Cleveland.
 It collects and preserves Redlands' social history to the present day.

 With close to 20,000 items on display and in storage, the Museum regards itself as a unique, dynamic, inclusive museum in Queensland.
-Along with a 2,700m2 building in Cleveland, Redland Museum operates a historical reference library, the adjacent functional blacksmith's shop, and a small outpost on nearby Russell Island.
+Along with a 2,700m2 building in Cleveland, the museum operates a historical reference library, the adjacent functional blacksmith's shop, and a small outpost on nearby Russell Island.

 History

 Originating as a project of the Rotary Club of Cleveland in 1968, the first stage Museum building was constructed, opening to the public in 1970.
 It was soon dedicated to the people of the Redlands.
 As the Museum increased its collection size and popularity, largely due to the efforts of local volunteers, it outgrew the original building.
 This led to major expansions after 2009, allowing for more items to be displayed.